 This is most often used when a complaint is filed regarding something that is not within the Board’s jurisdiction, for example, an engineer is practicing another profession, no unlicensed activity has occurred, or there has been no violation of Board laws and rules.

 Closing Order: When a complaint is legally sufficient, has been fully investigated and reviewed by the Probable Cause Panel, and found to have no violation of Board laws and rules, a Closing Order will be issued.

 Letter of Guidance: A Letter of Guidance (LOG) will be issued when there is probable cause for the Probable Cause Panel to believe that a violation of Board laws or rules occurred, that the violation is relatively minor, and, in the PCP’s opinion, does not rise to the level of having an Administrative Complaint issued.
 A LOG generally gives the Professional Engineer a written warning of certain behaviors to avoid in the future.
 A LOG does not constitute discipline of a PE’s license.

-Final Order: A Final Order means that disciplinary action has been taken against a Professional Engineer or a company that holds a Certificate of Authorization.
+Final Order: A Final Order means that disciplinary action has been taken against a Professional Engineer or a registered engineering business.
 Depending on the seriousness of the violation, the penalties and terms imposed may vary.

 Pursuant to Rule 61G15-37.001(11), F.A.C., current cases where a final order has been issued are summarized and posted on the Board’s website until the offender completes probation and other recommended penalties imposed by the Board, or until the licensee becomes inactive, retires, relinquishes the license, or permits the license to become null and void.
 If you are aware of an engineer that has been disciplined but cannot locate them on the current list of Disciplinary Actions under the Legal section of our website, you can submit a public records request.